 Three years would pass before the third album and another change of styles would beckon.
 “Get In Touch With Yourself” would follow in 1992 and was more 70s soul influenced.
-The album was criminally underrated just scraping into the top 30 in the UK, although things got off to a lively start with the first single release, the cover of “Am I The Same Girl?”, returning SOS to the UK top 30 for the first time in five years, and enjoying considerable success in the USA.
+The album was criminally underrated just scraping into the top 30 in the UK, although things got off to a lively start with the first single release, the cover of “Am I The Same Girl?”, returning SOS to the UK top 30 for the first time in three years, and enjoying considerable success in the USA.

 Although the follow up single “Not Gonna Change” was not a top 40 hit, it was again a forgotten gem with a great Frankie Knuckles remix.
 I love the sentiment of this song.

 It felt like the chart momentum was lost a bit after this, but SOS had really moved on from craving chart success.
 The last bite at the cherry would be in 1994 with a cover of “La La Means I Love You” from the ‘Four Weddings And A Funeral’ soundtrack which would be their last top 40 entry.